jakobrichardson/crunchyroll-html5/README.md

 no HTML5 player available for Crunchyroll without having a subscription.
 So this is the answer.

+## What is this fork?
+I created this fork to add support for manipulating subtitle styles.
+Crunchyroll does not normally aloww you to resize, change color, or change backgrounds on subtitles.
+For accessibility this poor to still be around in 2018 for a major service provider like them is just astounding.
+Since this HTML5 player converts CR's subtitles to ASS formet by building a string with a Styles section, I intercept that and apply transformations based on preferences stored in your browser's localStorage.

+There is a very rudimentary interface at this point.
+This is not designed for casual users.
+Also, it's only been tested in Chrome as a userscript.

 ## Features
 - A fully fledged HTML5 player that looks and feels a lot like YouTube's player.
 - Video quality based on the selected quality shown under the video.